Okay, let me be clear!

 4. Get a Time Table

-When it comes to preparing for the waec exam within a month, hold a timetable dearly.
+When it comes to preparing for Waec exams within a month, hold a timetable dearly.

 The structure could include: